Uncannly/uncannly/README.md

 The default scoring method is `integral-product`.

+* **score threshold**

+When specified, will not return words with scores (according to the current scoring method) lower than this threshold.

 * **random selection**

 Return a random set of words drawn from a pool at the top, rather than a ranked list from the top.